-This summer I'm concocting experiments in my studio (er, my current bedroom with floor-to-ceiling windows), to take advantage of China's clear skies.
+This summer I'm concocting experiments in my studio, to take advantage of China's clear skies.
 These images have been brewing for quite some time.

 Years, actually.

-They're the first part of a series on China and America's common ground.
-They touch on what we go through as we grow up: sex, drugs, and rock'n'roll.
-Part 1 is the drugs.
-Opium, mostly.
+They're part of a series on China and America's common ground: Opium.
 A drug that once caused friction between our countries that lingers in the mind of many today.

 Here for the first time I'll show some of my works-in-progress.
 Some I've rejected, but shots of them will illustrate aspects of Cyanotype printing that give ideas for further experiments.
 Others will I think make the final cut.